awsdocs/amazon-ec2-user-guide-windows/doc_source/aws-sql-clustering.md

 ## Host Record TTL for SQL Availability Group Listeners<a name="sql-clustering-ttl"></a>

 Set the host record TTL to **300** seconds instead of the default 20 minutes \(1200 seconds\)\.
 For legacy client comparability, set `RegisterAllProvidersIP` to **0** for SQL Availability Group Listeners\.
 This is not required in all environments\.
 These settings are important because some legacy client applications cannot use `MultiSubnetFailover` in their connection strings\.
 See [HostRecordTTL Setting](https://docs.microsoft.com/en-us/sql/database-engine/availability-groups/windows/create-or-configure-an-availability-group-listener-sql-server?view=sql-server-2017#HostRecordTTL) for more information\.
 When you change these settings, the Cluster Resource must be restarted\.
-The Cluster Group for the listener will stop when the Cluster Resource is restarted so it must be started - if you do not start the Cluster Group, the Availability Group will be offline in a Resolving state\.
+The Cluster Group for the listener stops when the Cluster Resource is restarted, so it must be started\.
+If you do not start the Cluster Group, the Availability Group remains offline in a `RESOLVING` state\.
 The following are example PowerShell scripts for changing the TTL and `RegisterAllProvidersIP` settings\.

 ```
 Get-ClusterResource yourListenerName | Set-ClusterParameter RegisterAllProvidersIP 0